Super Sales

 Take a dip in the Agua Azul waterfalls in Chiapas and enjoy the magnificent cascades from below

 Be sure to visit the ancient Mayan site of Palenque while you’re at it; if this massive compound was located in the Mediterranean, it would be considered one of the wonders of the world.
-While you’re in Chiapas, you can also pay a visit to the Agua Azul waterfalls located on the Xanil River.
+While you’re in Chiapas, you can also visit the Agua Azul waterfalls located on the Xanil River.
 Their shockingly blue waters have made them a popular tourist attraction.
 You can enjoy a swim on a warm day and pick up some souvenirs, snacks, or drinks from the stands along the trail.

 Don't be shy!
 Go through our 3-week itineraries for more information.

-Planning a trip to Mexico
+Planning a Trip to Mexico

 Plan a trip to MexicoWe offer different tour types.
 You can also chat with a local travel specialist if you want a customized tour to Mexico.